adjust/android_sdk/doc/english/plugins/oaid.md

 ## OAID plugin

-OAID is an advertising ID available in devices supporting the MSA (Mobile Security Alliance) SDK.
-You can use it to attribute and track Android devices in markets where Google Play Services is not available.
+OAID is an advertising ID that the MSA (Mobile Security Alliance) announced all Chinese-manufactured devices should provide.
+It is readable using the MSA SDK.
+You can use it to attribute and track Android devices in many markets where Google Play Services is not available.

 The OAID plugin enables the Adjust Android SDK to read a device’s OAID value *in addition* to the other device IDs it searches for by default.